davidxhk/routingengine/README.md

 A **UUID** (Universally Unique ID) will be assigned to the support request, which will be required to make further requests to the server.

-Once the support request has been created, an agent **with the required skillset** to cater to the type of the support request needs to be assigned.
+Once the support request has been created, an agent **with the required skillset** needs to be assigned to the support request to cater to its type.

 There may not be enough available agents at the moment, so the support request needs to [*wait for an agent*][wait_for_agent].